-International students are required to have a health insurance that is valid in Turkey and covers the complete duration of a certain academic program.
-Each student must share a copy of the insurance policy in English or Turkish (if obtained in Turkey) with their program advisor upon arrival to campus.
-Students who fail to do so will be deregistered from their program as health insurance is not only for your own safety, it is a legal obligation for foreign residents in Turkey.
+International students are required to have health insurance that is valid in Turkey and covers the complete duration of their specific academic program.
+Each student must share a copy of the insurance policy in English or Turkish (if obtained in Turkey) with his/her program advisor upon arrival to campus.
+Students who fail to do so will be de-registered from their program, as health insurance is not only for their own safety, but it is a legal obligation for foreign residents in Turkey.

 Accepted Health Insurance Options:

 - International Health Insurance valid in Turkey: Any insurance from anywhere that offers coverage for you in Turkey.

 - Private Student Health Insurance in Turkey: If you do not arrive in Turkey with an insurance policy, you can use this option and purchase insurance by emailing firstname.lastname@example.org.
 They offer service in English and can arrange your insurance fairly quickly without a Tax ID (most companies need a Tax ID).
 Please note: We do not provide assistance or assume any responsibility with health insurance.
 You must contact the agencies, follow through all transactions, and make sure you understand your policy coverage very well.

 - Home Country Social Security (based on eligibility): You can use this option if you are coming from a European country that has a Social Security agreement with Turkey.
 More information is available here.

 IstanbulKart is Istanbul’s one-for-all (entire public transit system: subways, metrobus, buses, ferries, etc.) chipped card in the shape of a plastic ID.
 The card fee is 10 TL.
 It is refill card which allows for refill through automated multi-lingual machines or authorized kiosks around the city.
 There is a refill machine on campus right outside of Yapi Kredi Bank.